Reed-CompBio/spras/docs/contributing/maintain.rst

 Naming conventions
 ------------------
-SPRAS wrappers tries to follow the naming conventions of the algorithms they wrap.
+SPRAS wrappers try to follow the naming conventions of the algorithms they wrap.
 This includes their name and their ``required_inputs``: when sensible, we preserve the file name of inputs required by the internal algorithm.